 Fix 1: Change the Video Profile

-Chances are that the present profile of the video might not be supported by the VLC Media Player.
+The chances are that the present profile of the video might not be supported by the VLC Media Player.
 In this case, you can take the assistance of the native feature of VLC to change its profile.
-Just load the video and go to VLC Media Player’s Menu > Media > Convert/Save.
-From here, you can change the video profile to a compatible format (like MP4) and save the video in the desired destination.
+Just load the video and go to VLC Media Player's Menu > Media > Convert/Save.
+From here, you can change the video profile to a compatible format (like MP4) and save the video to the desired destination.

 Fix 2: Disable Hardware Acceleration Decoding

 I have already explained earlier how hardware acceleration decoding can affect video playback and cause VLC stuttering issues.
 Therefore, you can go to its Tools > Preferences > Input/Codecs section and simply disable the hardware acceleration decoding feature from here.
 Afterward, try to load the video again and check if VLC is crashing or not.

 While playing a video on VLC Player, you might get a green screen instead.
 An issue like VLC grey or green screen happens when there is a problem with its output coding, or the video is missing some frames.

 To provide a better viewing experience, VLC provides different output modules that we can switch as per our requirements.
 Though, a change in its output module can also be a reason for the VLC grey/green screen.
 You can fix it by visiting its Tools > Preferences > Advances Preferences > Video > Output Modules.
 You can switch between different modules here or just select a more compatible format like Direct3D or OpenGL to resolve this.

 If a video frame has been corrupted, then you might get the VLC green/grey screen instead.
 This is because VLC would not be able to play the respective frame and will display a green screen instead.
 To fix this, you can just choose to drop the missing or corrupt frames instead by visiting its Tools > Preferences > Advances Preferences > Video option.
 From here, just enable the feature to drop late frames and skip corrupt frames.